-- How much income did you have last year? - Do you expect significant changes this year? - Do you expect significant changes next year?
+- How much income did you have last year? - Do you expect significant changes in the mix or level of income this year? - Do you expect significant changes next year?

 HOME AND WORK TAX AND THE FAMILY

 If you are close to one of the thresholds, moving income or gains can save tax: